 Exposure to other specified smoke, fire and flames, initial encounter – X08.8XXA

-The nights of Hanukkah have passed, and hopefully without clinicians seeing too many admissions for this code.
+As some nights of Hanukkah have passed, we hope clinicians haven’t seen too many admissions for this code.
 The holidays shouldn’t be that kind of lit!

 Fall from tree, initial encounter – W14.xxxA